 What to expect on inspection day

 Inspection day is finally here, but what can you — as the buyer — really expect from the day?
-You will want to feel prepared for the inspection.
-Be aware of what the inspector should be looking for (more on this below!).
-Bring a pen and paper along with you to take notes on what the inspector finds, and be sure to allow the inspector to do their job.
-If you feel they aren’t being thorough enough, say something.
+You’ll want to feel prepared and aware of what the inspector should be looking for.
+Bring a pen and paper along with you to take notes on what the inspector finds.
+Be sure to allow the inspector to do their job, but if you feel they aren’t being thorough enough, say something.

 The seller and the listing agent generally won’t be present during the inspection.
 It’s also a good idea not to have friends and family present, or other professionals (like a general contractor) so you can allow the inspector to do their job with minimal interference.